-CHARLOTTE, N.C. — Remnants from the homeless encampment near uptown Charlotte still remain after dozens of people packed up and moved out Friday.
+CHARLOTTE, N.C. — Remnants from the homeless encampment near uptown Charlotte still remain after dozens of people packed up and moved out earlier this year.

 Moments after the clock struck 5 p.m., representatives from the city of Charlotte huddled up and strategized.
 The city and four other property owners have until Monday at 5 p.m. to clear the Tent City encampment and get rid of the rat infestation.

 The Mecklenburg County Health Director issued the abatement order of imminent hazard on Tuesday, citing a rodent infestation and air quality concerns due to open burning.
 Residents of Tent City were given until Friday at 5 p.m. to leave the encampment.